 Project management experience includes keeping progress records, organizing data, and filing project status documents.

 What qualifies as project management experience relies on the knowledge level, the registering council, or the position you are applying for in an organization.
 For example, if you wish to take a project management career, you will require a project management certification with its prerequisites.

 Furthermore, the Project Management Institute is the most widely acknowledged source of project management experience requirements.
+Particularly, the project management institute certifications are recognized globally and are considered a benchmark for the profession.
 Additionally, project management experience falls under the five process stages, which are as follows: